bubdm/JsonDbCore/README.md

 # JsonDbCore
-Playing around with JSON and LINQ in C# .NET Core 2.1 version.
+Playing around with JSON and LINQ in C# .NET Core 2.1.
 Using Newtonsoft.Json (NuGet).
 Very easy to implement or copy.

 To run, use CLI in JsonDbTest folder: "dotnet run"